 In prior years, the Organization transferred a total of \$2,594,360 of unrestricted, excess funds to the Endowment Fund to invest.
 Earnings on this transfer accrue to the Endowment Fund and are reported as donor restricted for the general support of the Organization.
-No unrestricted transfers were made during the years ended September 30, 2023 and 2022.
+No transfers were made to the Endowment Fund during the years ended September 30, 2024 and 2023.
 These unrestricted funds are invested with the other Endowment Fund assets but may, upon approval from the Endowment Board of Directors, be utilized by the Organization to fund its activities.
 In addition, the Organization may request grants from the donor restricted assets of the Endowment Fund to support the specific activities for which they were intended.
-In the years ended September 30, 2023 and 2022, grants amounting to \$1,300,000 and \$655,000, respectively, were requested and approved.
+In the years ended September 30, 2024 and 2023, grants amounting to \$750,000 and \$1,300,000, respectively, were requested and approved.
 The balance of the net assets of the Endowment Fund, reduced by the transfer noted above, are reflected as net assets with donor restrictions in the accompanying statement of financial position of the Organization.

 In September 2011, the Organization entered into a Service Agreement with the Endowment Fund whereby the Endowment Fund reimburses the Organization for payroll and other costs benefiting the Endowment Fund.
-Fundraising services were provided to the Endowment Fund in the amounts of \$9,675 and \$0 during the years ended September 30, 2023 and 2022, respectively.
-In addition, during the years ended September 30, 2023 and 2022, the Organization provided to the Endowment Fund in-kind accounting and management services valued at \$35,000 and \$33,000, respectively.
-At September 30, 2023 and 2022, other receivables included unremitted grants of approximately \$318,000 and \$300,000, respectively, due from the Endowment Fund.
+Fundraising services were provided to the Endowment Fund in the amounts of \$100 and \$9,675 during the years ended September 30, 2024 and 2023, respectively.
+In addition, during the years ended September 30, 2024 and 2023, the Organization provided to the Endowment Fund in-kind accounting and management services valued at \$37,000 and \$35,000, respectively.
+At September 30, 2023, other receivables included approximately \$318,000 due from the Endowment Fund, which represented the net of unremitted grant funds and advances made to the Organization.
+The Organization owed the Endowment Fund approximately \$2,000 at September 30, 2024 for advances.